quintel/mechanical_turk/README.markdown

 ## The Idea

-In stead of pulling a slider as a person, we can let Rspec do that.
+In stead of pulling a slider as a person to test the **correctness** of the ETM, we can let Rspec do that.
 We define what we expect from ETengine.
 E.g., when we expect a clean sheet scenario to have *exactly* 160 MegaTons of CO<sub>2</sub>-emissions, we can write: